-7. Verification of information
+A.7 Verification of information

-DRF members subject information and explanation provided by the debtor as to his/her financial circumstances to rigorous verification (inter alia by obtaining copies of payslips, mortgage statements, property valuations etc.) in the development of a strategy for addressing the debtor's circumstances.
+DRF members subject information and explanation provided by the debtor as to his/her financial circumstances to rigorous verification (inter alia by obtaining copies of payslips, mortgage statements, property valuations and outgoings, e.g. rent, council tax, utility bills, etc.) in the development of a strategy for addressing the debtor's circumstances.

-8. Meeting the debtor
+A.8 Meeting the debtor

 Where DRF members do not consider that they are able to obtain all of the information and explanations needed to ensure that the debtor properly understands the options available without a face-to-face meeting, it is strongly recommended that such a meeting be advised before proceeding further.
-If the debtor declines the offer a note should be included in the case records.
+If the debtor declines the offer, a note should be included in the case records.

-9. Objectivity and impartiality
+A.9 Objectivity and impartiality